ivanceras/fluentsql/README.md

 ## What it is NOT
- * It is not an automatic SQL builder that will automagically transform SQL strings to work accross multi-database platform
+ * It is not an automatic SQL builder that will automagically transform SQL strings to work accross multi-database platform.

 ## What it is used for
  * It is used by programmers who would rather write SQL statements than use ORM that gets in their way.